GoFireWork/firework-app/docs/general/faq.md

 That way, you still get the code splitting at route level, but avoid having a static `combineReducers` call that includes all of them by default.

-_See [this and the following lesson](https://egghead.io/lessons/javascript-redux-reducer-composition-with-arrays?course=getting-started-with-redux) of the egghead.io Redux course for more information about reducer composition!_
+_See [this and the following lesson](https://egghead.io/lessons/javascript-redux-user-composition-with-arrays?course=getting-started-with-redux) of the egghead.io Redux course for more information about user composition!_

 ## Use CI with bitbucket pipelines